Sindh LG polls: PPP emerges biggest winner in Karachi with 93 wins; JI a close second with 86

-The PPP emerged the biggest winner with 93 seats and the Jamaat-i-Islami a close second with 86 seats as the Election Commission of Pakistan (ECP) on Monday released the final consolidated results of all 235 union councils in Sindh’s Karachi division after close to a 30-hour wait.
+The PPP emerged the biggest winner with 93 seats and the Jamaat-i-Islami a close second with 86 seats as the Election Commission of Pakistan (ECP) on Monday released the final consolidated results of all 235 union committees (UCs) in Sindh’s Karachi division after close to a 30-hour wait.

 Polling in the provincial capital was held on Sunday for the posts of chairman and vice chairman.